gemaquejr/mysql-all-for-one/README.md

 # MySql All For One

-Essa aplicação foi feita usando um frontend em React pré-desenvolvido pela TRYBE, nosso objetivo era criar a conexão em backend.
+Essa aplicação foi desenvolvida em MySQL.

 ![preview](.github/preview.gif)